Learning to Ask Informative Questions: Enhancing LLMs with Preference Optimization and Expected Information Gain: Limitations

 \section{Limitations}

 This work is intended to be exploratory.
+Our limitations pertain to three main categories: the controlled paradigm employed, the model and the training regime tested, and the EIG computation.

+Our version of the 20 Questions game poses two limits: a closed set of possible candidates, and polar questions and answers.
+We consider it necessary to investigate this controlled setting before transitioning to more realistic scenarios.
+Nevertheless, possible solutions to compute EIG in an open setting emerge from the literature: \citet{hu:unce24} rely on the expected candidates from the model; \citet{Apple}, instead, build the set of initial candidates from external sources.
+Transitioning from polar questions to more realistic scenarios remains an open challenge.
+Related studies, however, already provide useful strategies to overcome this restriction, computing EIG with different-shaped \citep{grand:LIPS} and open-ended questions \citep{GroundedRetrieval23}.

-To investigate whether LLMs could learn to be more informative and effective with self-generated EIG signals, we focus on one model (\llm{Llama 2-chat 7B}) and one preference optimization strategy (DPO).
+Secondly, to investigate whether LLMs could learn to be more informative and effective with self-generated EIG signals, we focus on one model (\llm{Llama 2-chat 7B}) and one preference optimization strategy (DPO).
+We select \llm{Llama 2-chat 7B} as the best-performing open-source model at the start of the project.
+According to our computing resources (2X24 GB GPUs), larger 13B and 70B models’ versions could not be trained without quantization.
+In preliminary studies on the 7B and 13B versions (zero-shot), we observed quantization (8/4 bit) leading to performance degradation–on the S@1 metric in particular.
+For this reason, we preferred to focus on the 7B version.
 Further work is required to determine if this training strategy holds with other models and other preference optimization strategies.

-A second limitation of our study is related to the EIG computation.
+A third limitation of our study is related to the EIG computation.
 EIG computation depends on the yes/no annotation.
-While we can assume a high degree of accuracy, based on our careful inspection of the dialogues, some questions are still difficult to answer with only yes/no (e.g., $w =$ dinosaur, the question \lq Is it living?\rq).
-Additionally, all the candidates in $\Omega$ are considered equally likely, while LLMs have priors conditioning its question generation.
+While we can assume a high degree of accuracy, based on our careful inspection of the dialogues, some questions are still difficult to answer with only yes/no (e.g., $w =$ dinosaur, the question \lq\lq Is it living?\rq\rq).
+Additionally, all the candidates in $\Omega$ are considered equally likely, while LLMs have priors conditioning their question generation.
 Furthermore, when computing the EIG of follow-up questions, we consider the model able to sequentially rule out candidates excluded in the dialogue history, which could be a strong assumption for a generative language model.